THE FAIRFAX DISTRICT

 By 1935, there were four synagogues in the neighborhood.
 After World War II, many Holocaust survivors joined the older Jewish population and by 1945, there were twelve synagogues.
 In addition, religious schools and a Jewish Community Center opened.
 From the 1950s through the 1970s, the Fairfax District was the center of Jewish life in Los Angeles but the character changed as established Jewish-Americans increasingly secured white-collar jobs and moved to other neighborhoods.
 The newly arriving Jews, often from Israel, Ukraine and Russia, more often continued to operate small shops that still characterize the neighborhood.

 Canter’s deli originally opened as Canter Brother’s Delicatessen in Boyle Heights in 1931, when it still had a large Jewish population.
-In 1941 it moved, with much of the city’s Jewish population, to Fairfax.
+In 1941 a second location opened on Fairfax.
 The new Canter’s was known as Canter’s Fairfax and was located at 439 Fairfax.
 In 1953 it moved to its current, larger location, which had been the Esquire Theatre from 1937 until ’53.
+The Brooklyn Heights location closed around 1967.

 THE SILENT MOVIE THEATRE